 Do you know how to anonymously view a LinkedIn profile?
 Thanks to LinkedIn’s private mode feature, you can view LinkedIn members’ profiles completely anonymously.

-Can you view LinkedIn profiles without an account?
+Can I view someone’s LinkedIn without them knowing?